Achieving Work-Life Balance as a Sales Professional

 In customer-facing sales roles, there’s only so much you can control.
 But, by leaning into this reality, achieving greater work-life balance is possible.

-Here are three tips for improving your work-life balance as a transportation industry sales professional:
+Here are four tips for improving your work-life balance as a transportation industry sales professional:

 Making-a-to-do-list

-However, like any other relationship you hold, as a logistics sales professional it’s important to set boundaries and expectations with your customers from the start.
+However, like any other relationship you hold, as a sales professional it’s important to set boundaries and expectations with your customers (and your manager) from the start.

-Explain your company’s hours of operation as well as when you’ll be reachable each day, and when you simply won’t.
-Set guidelines for how you prefer to be contacted and be sure to communicate how your capabilities change after 5 p.m.
+Explain you and your company’s hours of operation.
+Put boundaries in place regarding when you'll be unavailable as well as when you’ll be reachable each day.
+Set guidelines for how you prefer to be contacted and be sure to communicate how your availability changes outside of working hours.

-That said, each line you draw in the sand will move you that much closer to achieving work-life balance.
+Each line you draw in the sand will move you that much closer to achieving work-life balance.
 Sometimes sales professionals struggle to meet customer expectations when they’re set too high.
-Setting expectations for the onset will help you serve customers better and avoid putting in more time than necessary outside of work.
+Setting expectations from the onset will help you serve customers better and avoid putting in more time than necessary outside of work.

 sales-team-collaborating

-In the pursuit of work-life balance, it will be important that you lean on your colleagues and managers for help where needed.
-Ask the members of your team to step in for you when you’re out of the office and apprise them of anything you’ll need them to handle.
-Additionally, be sure to work with your manager to carve out tactics for managing your time and optimizing with their assistance.
+In the pursuit of work-life balance, it will be important to lean on your colleagues and managers for help where needed.
+Ask the members of your team to step in for you when you’re out of the office and inform them of anything you’ll need them to handle.

 Some salespeople fail to fully utilize the team around them which works to their detriment.
 Don’t be afraid to use yours.

 Finding the career of your dreams will take a good amount of research.
-And, now that you know how achievable work-life balance is for logistics sales professionals, you may be wondering whether a career in this field is worth considering.
+Now that you know how achievable work-life balance is for logistics sales professionals, you may be wondering whether a career in this field is worth considering.

 As long-standing members of the transportation industry, we’ve seen firsthand how it’s often a great fit for many and misses the mark for others.